gummyworm/monster/README.md

 If you wish to run it in an emulator (VICE), ensure that VICE is installed on your machine and run `make start` from the root of the project.

-## Usage
+### Usage
-The builtin HELP menu (C= + H) provides basic usage details Here are some of the supported commands.
-When given a prompt the '<-' key will exit the prompt and cancel the command
+Below are the basic commands along with their associated key combinations.
+These commands are available regardless of insertion mode (see the navigation section below for more info).

 #### Command shortcuts
 |  Key   | Name    |   Description                                                               |